 Klausner has another way of looking at our bodies: "It's about how we fight the forces of gravity."

 During her work on the campus of the University of Central Florida, she talks to students all day about how gravity's pull can ruin posture.
 Think about how you're sitting right now - is your back curved, your shoulders slumped forward?
 This is gravity winning and, over the long term, your body losing.

 "As soon as our head drops forward to look at that smartphone, gravity's winning," Klausner says.

 A biomechanical evaluation can identify these imbalances and teach you to counteract them.
 Typically, a physical therapist will guide a patient through each joint's range of motion and pinpoint any muscles that could use some loosening.

 "People can look at physical therapy as a form of preventive medicine and injury correction," she says, that's tailored to your specific body.

 "Am I a stiff, tight body that needs to stretch or am I a hyper-mobile body that needs strength?"
 Klausner says.

 Seeing a physical therapist can give you the big picture, one that includes your mind, body and spirit.
 They can teach you how your diet, habits and your body can either conspire to trip you up or put you on the road safe running.

-  The team at Florida Hospital Sports Medicine and Rehabilitation spans medical disciplines that support you physically, emotionally and spiritually to help you live a full live, off the court and on.
+The team at Florida Hospital Sports Medicine and Rehabilitation spans medical disciplines that support you physically, emotionally and spiritually to help you live a full life, off the court and on.

 To schedule an appointment, call (407) 303-8080 or visit fhsportsmed.com/schedule-appointment.